TheZambi/COMP/README.md

 ## DEALING WITH SYNTACTIC ERRORS:

 Whenever the compiler detects a syntactic error, it attempts to recover, in order to find further errors in the code.
-This error recovery was implemented in the statements (imports, var declarations, assignements, method calls, etc) and while loops.
+This error recovery was implemented in the statements (imports, var declarations, assignments, method calls, etc) and while loops.
 These errors are added to a list called `reports` and later shown to the user.

 These errors are detected inside a `try` statement and dealt with inside the `catch`statement.